vanheeringen-lab/seq2science/docs/content/workflows/scrna_seq.md

 To perform additional (optional) QC steps, consider the following parameters:
 * `sctk_detect_mito` (*default*: `True`)<br/>
-Quantify the percentage of mitochondrial genes for each cell in your sample.
+Quantify the percentage of mitochondrial RNA for each cell.
 * `sctk_mito_set` (*default*: `human-ensembl`)<br/>
-Mitochondrial gene set to use for quantification with syntax `[human,mouse]-[ensembl,entrez,symbol]`.
-At the moment, only human and mouse annotations are supported.
+The mitochondrial gene set to use for quantification with syntax `[human,mouse]-[ensembl,entrez,symbol]`.
+At the moment, only human and mouse gene annotations are supported.
 This option is only considered when `sctk_detect_mito=True`
 * `sctk_detect_cell` (*default*: `True`)<br/>
 Perform cell-calling for droplet based experiments.
-Empty droplet will not be removed if set to `False`.
+Empty droplets will not be removed if set to `False`.
 * `sctk_cell_calling` (*default*: `Knee`)<br/>
 Method used for cell calling with [DropletUtils](https://bioconductor.org/packages/release/bioc/html/DropletUtils.html), either `Knee` or `EmptyDrops`.
 By default, EmptyDrops will use an FDR of 0.01 to identify empty droplets.
 If no option is provided, the inflection point will be used for cell calling.
 This option is only considered when `sctk_detect_cell=True`
 * `sctk_export_formats`: (*default*: `["Seurat"]`)<br/>